martintasker/small-corpus/README.md

 have the overall document ranking.
 See, eg, [here](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) for more.

-This module is (in its current form, anyway) suitable only for a small, static, document corpus, since its API is synchronous and there's no `add()` function after the constructor.
+This is for a _small_ corpus, kept in RAM and searched with a synchronous API.
+Bigger corpuses would suffer search-time issues which would ordinarily be addressed with an async API.
+Really big corpuses would need a sophisticated database-backed back-end.  `small-corpus` isn't going to go there: hence the name.

+Currently only a _static_ corpus is supported, built with the constructor.
+There's no `addDocument()` function.
+That could be added later without too much trouble.